 Please note that we don’t include those firms or resources that focus on life sciences, as that’s not in our bailiwick.
 As always, email us firstname.lastname@example.org with any feedback or suggestions.

 Outside capital is the lifeblood for most growing startups.
 Please see our write up on Raising Capital in the Triangle for everything that you need to know.

 Entrepreneurs cluster in various coffee shops and co-working locations across the Triangle.
 Find out where with this guide on Finding Startup Space.

-The Triangle is a university-town and fortunately most of the local universities places to help you plot your startup.
+The Triangle is a university-town and fortunately, most of the local universities have places to help you plot your startup.
 Here is a place to start:

 - UNC Kenan-Flagler Business School Entrepreneurship Center: Kenan-Flagler sponsors several programs including Launch Chapel Hill.
 Launch Chapel Hill’s application is open to all residents of the Triangle area.

 - Duke Innovation and Entrepreneurship Initiative: Fuqua School’s Center for Entrepreneurship encapsulates the entrepreneurial spirit through clinics, programs for students, and a focus on social innovation in entrepreneurship.

 - NC State Entrepreneurship Clinic: Located in HQ Raleigh, ventures can submit an application to work with the clinic and receive consulting from NC State students and professionals.